mixu/glob-github/readme.md

 - you can avoid performing a full git clone if you use [the Github Contents API](https://developer.github.com/v3/repos/contents/) to fetch files, but using it to traverse individual file paths is tedious; why not just run a glob expression against a specific Github repository and get the resulting API results?
 - you can use any glob expression like `**/*.md` to match files
 - supports in-memory caching so that the same file paths are never requested multiple times; you can easily write the cache to disk as a JSON file if you want long term caching as it is a simple hash
+- (since v1.1.0) deduplicates ongoing requests, so that even when executing multiple globs at the same time only one HTTP request is made for each resource

 ## Installation